What is Amateur Radio?

 Amateur Radio is more than a hobby, it is also a service.
 Hams

-willingly contribute their time, equipment, and operating skills
+willingly contribute their time, equipment, and

 whenever the need arises, especially during Civil Defence